Protection of Persons and Property (Ireland) Act 1881: Implementation

 A total of 953 people were detained under the act.
 Many of them were active in the Irish National Land League; this was sufficient for the "reasonable suspicion" required by the act.
 On 13 October 1881, IPP leader Charles Stewart Parnell was arrested under the act after his newspaper, the United Ireland, had attacked the Land Law (Ireland) Act 1881.
 The arrest warrant accused Parnell of acting as principal in inciting others to "abstain from...pay[ing] rents lawfully due".
 He was interned in Kilmainham Gaol.
 United Ireland published a No Rent Manifesto the week after Parnell's imprisonment, and the Land League was banned, only to reappear as the Irish National League.
 Detention of Irish Americans with U.S. citizenship caused a diplomatic row between London and Washington.

-Ending
+Subsequent developments

 The act was due to expire 30 September 1882.
 A bill to repeal it was defeated on first reading in February 1882, having been introduced by Thomas Sexton, a signatory of the No Rent Manifesto.
 Forster proposed renewing the act indefinitely to deal with the crisis, but the rest of the government disagreed, and negotiations began with Parnell.
 These lead to the "Kilmainham Treaty", which ended boycotting such that the act was allowed to expire.
 Both Forster and the Lord Lieutenant, John Spencer, 5th Earl Spencer, resigned in May 1882.

-The act was repealed by the Statute Law Revision Act 1894.
+The whole act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1894 (57 & 58 Vict. c.
+54), which came into force on 25 August 1894.